-5 Examples of Value Propositions & Why They Are So Great
+5 Great Value Proposition Examples & Why They Work

 What they sell: Heat mapping and behavior tracking software.

-How it’s helpful: Assists marketers and others in related fields, such as project managers and developers, in understanding how users are interacting with a website.
+How it’s helpful: HotJar assists marketers and others in related fields, including project management and web development, in understanding how users interact with a website.

-How it stands out from competitors: Heat mapping, video recordings, and reports that allow you to analyze user behavior on a website.
-As well as user surveys and polls.
+How it stands out from competitors: This product offers a unique mix of heat mapping, video recordings, and reports, allowing users to analyze user behavior on a website, as well as conduct user surveys and polls.

-Is the proposition communicated simplistically?: Yes, visitors are told exactly what the tool does right from the get-go: heat mapping, visitor session recording, user surveys, and polls.
-It also speaks to the fact that multiple team members can use the tool to make insights, and even calls out GDPR compliance.
+Is the proposition communicated simplistically?
+Yes, visitors are told exactly what the tool does right from the get-go: heat mapping, visitor session recording, user surveys, and polls.
+It also calls out GDPR compliance and shows that multiple team members can use the tool to make insights.

 5. Freshly

-What they sell: Provide prepared meal kits.
+What they sell: Prepared meal kits.

-How it’s helpful: Freshly cooks and deliver meals; customers only have to heat them up.
+How it’s helpful: Freshly cooks and delivers meals; customers only have to heat them up.

-How it stands out from competitors: People can choose from over a range of 30 meals with advertised natural ingredients, delivered to your door.
-There is also an opt-out option, and the possibility to cancel specific weeks or at any time in general, as opposed to being locked in for months.
+How it stands out from competitors: People can choose from a range of more than 30 meals made from natural ingredients and delivered right to their door.
+There is also an opt-out option and the possibility to cancel specific weeks or at any time in general instead of being locked in for months.

-Is the proposition communicated simplistically?: Yes, it is communicated simplistically with helpful visuals and icons that outline the process of using the service in a clear way.
+Is the proposition communicated simplistically?
+Yes, it is communicated simply and clearly with helpful visuals and icons that outline the process of using the service.

 Nail Your Brand’s Value Proposition

-It is imperative to nail a unique value proposition if you want to convert a customer and maintain their loyalty.
+If you want to convert a customer and maintain their loyalty, it’s imperative to nail a unique value proposition.

 There are a few steps to take when starting the brainstorming and research process for the perfect value proposition for your brand: